PitilessPeanut/IncludeDB/README.md

 ## Using
 _**Attention** This database is not yet production-ready!
 Proceed accordingly!_

+The database can also be operated entirely during compile time, providing you with a compile-time key/value store.

 ## Similar projects
 Nanopulse is a tiny database engine with limited features designed for a niche purpose.
 If you need a more established library we encourage you to check out these:

 [RocksDB](https://github.com/facebook/rocksdb) High performance, log based k/v

 [LMDB](https://github.com/LMDB/lmdb) Very popular